alexjeffburke/rightimage/README.md

 [![Coverage Status](https://img.shields.io/coveralls/alexjeffburke/rightimage/master.svg)](https://coveralls.io/r/alexjeffburke/rightimage?branch=master)

 This module is a small library for streaming dynamic images.
-Its primary trick is to automatically detect and correct oritentation.
+Its key feature is to automatically detect and correct oritentation.

 ## Use